SAP-samples/teched2023-XP264/exercises/ex0/README.md

 ## Result of the preparation

-Logon to your personal SAP BTP Trail account cockpit with the user you used to activate the Account.
+1. Logon to your personal SAP BTP Trail account cockpit with the user you used to activate the Account.

  Go to the [**SAP BTP Trial page**](https://account.hanatrial.ondemand.com/trial/#/home/trial)) and click **Log On**.

-You will see one main button on the welcome screen of the SAP BTP Cockpit.
+2. You will see one main button on the welcome screen of the SAP BTP Cockpit.
 Click on **Go To Your Trial Account** to navigate to your global account.
-Bookmark the link for fast and quick access to the cockpit.
+Bookmark the link for fast and quick access to the BTP cockpit.

-Navigate to the subaccount and check if the Cloud Foundry runtime is enabled.
+3. Navigate to the subaccount and check if the Cloud Foundry runtime is enabled.
 If it is not enabled, click on Enable Cloud Foundry.
 This may take some seconds.
+This page displays the current state of the subaccount.
+You can manage your subscriptions and jump into the different runtime environments.
+It also shows you fundamental; information of the Cloud Foundry environment, such as the API endpoint and the available spaces.

 <br>![](/exercises/ex0/images/Subaccount%20Overview.png)

-Check the Trust Configuration for application users
+4. Check the Trust Configuration for application users

 Navigate in the  BTP Cockpit to TRAIL HOME -> your initial subaccount (e.g. Trail Subaccount 1 ) -> Security -> Trust Configuration

 Check if the Custom Identity Provider for Applications is configured.
-If not go back to the preparations and follow the blog on how to configure it.
+If not go back to the preparations and follow the blog [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/) on how to configure it.

 <br>![](/exercises/ex0/images/Subaccoount1_TrustConfiguration.png)

+5. Logon to your personal Identity Provider (SAP Cloud Identity service Trail Account).

+   Navigate in your Subaccoount to **Instance and Subscriptions**

+   Click on the tile next to the subscribt application **Cloud Identity Services** which says **Go to Application** when you hover over it.
+   A new window opens with your Cloud Identity Services Trail Account.
+Bookmark the link for fast and quick access to the SCI (SAP Cloud Identity service ) cockpit.

 ## Summary